David Evans (RAF officer): Later life

 In retirement, Evans became a Non-Executive Director of British Aerospace.
+He retained his Canadian citizenship and made many visits there.
+He was an honorary citizen of Winnipeg, Canada, Shreveport-Bossier City, United States, and the town of Dunnville, Ontario.
+He died on 21 February 2020.

 Awards and decorations

 On 9 June 1955, Squadron Leader Evans was awarded the Queen's Commendation for Valuable Service in the Air.

 In 1985 he was made King of Arms of the Order of the Bath.